marcosdoart/Pricing-Table/README.md

 Eng

-Another exercise of angela wu course, making a princing table with flexbox
+Another exercise from angela wu course, making a princing table with flexbox